dart-lang/site-www/src/web/index.md

 You have the option of using Dart web with a higher-level web app framework.
 Several web apps at Google
-(including the [Google Ads front end formerly known as AdWords][AdWords]) are built using [AngularDart.][]
+(including the [Google Ads front end formerly known as AdWords][AdWords]) are built using [AngularDart][], which is available outside Google as an
+[open source, community-maintained framework][AD community].

-Many apps that support both web and mobile are built using [Flutter][] and [Flutter web][] support.
+Many apps that support web and mobile or desktop are built using [Flutter][] and [Flutter web][] support.
 AngularDart,
 Flutter web support,